faraixyz/xyz.farai.im/content/blog/my-laptop-setup.md

 * [Winaero Tweaker](https://winaerotweaker.com/ '{"id":"winaero"}') lets me remove Window's annoying features, like:
     * Enabled classic context menus because the one in Windows 11 sucks.
 * [Scoop](https://scoop.sh/) which I use to install certain packages not on WinGet, like [Dart Sass](https://sass-lang.com/) and various image codecs.
+    * [vips](https://github.com/libvips/libvips) for image processing.
+It's supposedly faster thank Imagemagick, which is still cool.
+I'm also trying to add HEIF to it which is a bitch.
+* [Winget Packages](https://github.com/microsoft/winget-cli) for other tools.
+It comes with Windows now.
+    * [Hugo](https://gohugo.io/) which powers this website.
+* [Chrome Remote Desktop](https://remotedesktop.google.com) for attended remote assistance.
+* [Anydesk](https://anydesk.com/en) to remote to the work server since it allows unattended access.
+*
 * [7-Zip](https://www.7-zip.org/) to compress/decompress files.
 * [Everything](https://www.voidtools.com/) which is way better at searching for files on Windows.
 Sure it's because it searches filenames rather than contents but filename search is what I need to do most of the time.
 After installing, I enable it in the context menu.
 I'm trying [Everything Toolbar](https://github.com/srwi/EverythingToolbar) which [Chris Titus suggested](https://christitus.com/everything-toolbar/), but it's pretty slow right now.
 * [iCloud](https://www.icloud.com/).
 It's pretty shit but I need it to conveniently interact with my iThings.